lanudo2013/deviget-demo/README.md

 ## Libraries, APIs and tools used ##

 The app was developed as a SPA in React 17 + Typescript 4 using Node Package Manager 6 (NPM) as a dependency management tool.
-Other tools were used:
+The following tools/libraries were used:
 *	SASS as a CSS preprocessor
 * Jest to unit test the UI components
 *	Enzyme to navigate over the UI components DOM tree and to compare the model values with the rendered values in the output DOM.